I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 let newDom = func(..._deps.map(d => d._val), dom, ..._deps.map(d => d.oldVal))

-// If the element references are different, consider it as a DOM change; vanjs actually recommends directly modifying a prop/attrs of an element since there is no vdom
+// If the element references are different, treat it as a DOM change; vanjs actually recommends directly modifying a prop/attrs of an element reference, as there is no vdom

 if (newDom !== dom)